atbashEE/runtime/README.md

 - Support for _microprofile-config.properties_ files at alternative locations.
 - Fix issue for certain values of `@ApplicationPath.value`
 - `Sniffer` is no longer a singleton but instantiated for each deployment.
+- Implementation of MicroProfile JWT specification (use profile _all_ or module mpjwt) but in a multi-tenancy way (as it should for microservices).
+So it does not pass all TCK tests (95% is achieved)

 **version 0.3**